 Anne Frank could see the clock tower from the window of her attic and she wrote that the bells calmed her.
 On top of the tower is a crown from Emperor Maximilian.
 Rembrandt fans can look for his grave here!

 Behind the church, you’ll find Homomovement, a monument built in honor of murdered members of the LGBTQ community who were persecuted due to their sexuality.
 (It’s typical to lay flowers here on May 4th.)

-Optional: Stop for a cozy drink at Café Chris (cash only)
+Optional: Stop for a cozy drink at Café Chris

 For lovers of dive bars, I recommend Cafe Chris.
 This is one of the oldest cafes in the Jordaan–and it’s one of the coziest places to step in for a beer.
 Be sure to admire the gorgeous stained glass windows.
-Be warned: they’re cash only.